SC simplifies process for passive euthanasia

 The original guidelines in 2018 mandated a judicial magistrate’s approval to make a living will.
 For withdrawal of life support, the hospital first had to form a committee, then the collector had to form a second committee to review the decision and finally, the magistrate had to verify the facts and give an approval.

-Speaking to Scroll.in, Raj Mani, an intensivist and member of Indian Society of Critical Care Medicine, said the court procedure was not workable and deterred families and doctors from taking the legal route.
+Speaking to Scroll.in, Dr Raj Mani, an intensivist and member of Indian Society of Critical Care Medicine, said the court procedure was not workable and deterred families and doctors from taking the legal route.

 People who attempted to make an advanced directive found that local magistrates had no information about the 2018 judgement.
 And hospitals who reached out to local collectors also found that the order copy had not reached district offices.